 The Most Important B2B Marketing KPIs

-Update your business’s KPIs with the essential metrics in each of these areas:
+Update your business’s B2B marketing metrics with the essential KPIs in each of these areas:

 MQLs, SQLs, and 6QA Lead Generation

 MQLs are leads that have expressed an interest in the product.
 They have, in some measurable and explicit way, interacted with your marketing campaign and chosen to interact with your assets.
 These leads have not revealed their pain points, but they are more interested than a cold call or random passer-by.